santacsj/symbolicloader64/README.md

 ## ML Version

-The loader is stored on pages $CE-CF. Another 512 bytes are used for symbols, starting at the BASIC array variable area (ARYTAB).
+The loader is stored on pages $CE and $CF.

+Symbols are stored starting at the BASIC array variable area (ARYTAB, $2f/30).
+DATA lines allow chars with codes between $20 and $5f be stored without apostrophes, resulting in a 150 byte area used for storing symbols.

 ### Usage
 ```